By: Janet Kiss, Membership on February 21st, 2023

 This might also bring a doctor’s specific primary care specialty into play.
 And by that, we mean internal medicine doctors vs. family medicine doctors.

-Similarly to gender, we would encourage you to keep an open mind about this, too.
+We would encourage you to keep an open mind about this, too.
 If you’re having trouble finding the right concierge internist for you, consider a concierge family doc.
 If you’re having trouble finding the right concierge family doc, and you’re eligible to see one, try an internist.

 Both specialties feature excellent, talented, intelligent doctors, and you just might find what you’re looking for where you weren’t expecting.